luckyshot/CRMx/README.md

 Environments
 ---------------

 Environments allow users to work on separated CRMx (with their own contacts and form fields) while using the same app.
-To enable more environments, import the table in <code>dump.sql</code> with a new prefix and add that prefix to a user.
-Then add another array in <code>$form</code>.
+Add that prefix to a user and another array in <code>$form</code>.
 Simple as that.